 Instructions

-- Preheat the oven to 400°F. Line a large, rimmed baking sheet with high-heat-resistant parchment paper, or use a 9 X 13-inch glass baking dish.
+- Preheat the oven to 400°F. Line a large, rimmed baking sheet with high-heat-resistant parchment paper, or use a 9x13-inch glass baking dish.
 Wash the carrots, dry them well, and peel them.

 - If using large carrots, halve them crosswise and then halve their thick part lengthwise.
-Your goal is to have similar-sized carrot chunks.
-If using small carrots, you can leave them whole.Â
+Your goal is to have similarly sized carrot chunks.
+If using small carrots, you can leave them whole.

 - In a large bowl or directly in the pan, toss the carrots with olive oil, honey, kosher salt, and black pepper.